What is a Cutworm?

 Cutworms are the larvae of a species of moth which hatch around common garden plants and feed on the stems.
 Despite their name, they are not actually worms, but rather a type of caterpillar.

 Cutworms are either dull brown or grey in color and have soft, stout bodies.
 They tend to lie dormant during the day, but at night, they emerge from the soil and begin to feed.
 They focus on the stems of the plants they attack, gradually gnawing away at them until they cut the plants down entirely.
 They continue to attack garden plants until they mature into moths, at which point they cease to threaten your garden.

-Cutworms are such a serious problem in part because they do all their damage at night.
-Southeast Michigan homeowners often go to bed seeing no problems with their gardens, only to wake up and find that whole rows of plants have been destroyed.
+Another reason cutworms are a serious problem is because they do all their damage at night.
+Southeast Michigan homeowners often go to bed with a beautiful lawn or garden, only to wake up and find one or both are destroyed.
 If you allow this problem to continue, these insects can destroy as much as three-quarters of your plants in a single year.
 This makes it essential to take proactive steps that control and prevent cutworms from ever becoming established in your yard.

 Not only do these tips prevent cutworms from attacking, but they can bolster your plants against a range of other pests and diseases.
 Cutworm control is thus a valuable part of a holistic lawn and garden care strategy, providing a solid foundation for your yard’s enduring health.